-Anchor Academy maintains procedures for emergency evacuation and sheltering in place, and also trains in ALICE, a protocol to respond to an intruder.
+Anchor Academy maintains procedures for emergency evacuation and sheltering in place, and also trains in Run, Hide, Fight, a protocol to respond to an intruder.
 Drill procedures are reviewed school-wide at the beginning of each school year, and drills occur on a quarterly basis.
 Students are expected to follow all relevant procedures during a drill.

-In emergency situations, emergency health care may be sought for students who have been injured and require more assistance than the school nurse can provide, or for students who have been judged to be at risk to themselves or others.
+In emergency situations, emergency health care may be sought for students who have been injured and require more assistance than the school nurse can provide, or if a student has been determined to be at risk to themselves or others.
 In these instances, the student's caregivers/guardians are notified and consulted immediately.
 The school is able to coordinate with the local hospital and the local crisis team, both of whom are able to provide services outside of the realm of Anchor Academy.